ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 ## Chapter 10: Accelerate Everyone
 - make a 90 day plan for the entire team
 - Identify the transitions happening on your company, team, etc.
-- don’t stay in your comfort zone, don’t try to do too much to fast
+- don't stay in your comfort zone, don't try to do too much to fast
 - Great chart that highlights some reasons for transition failure on page 245
 - Setup time with leaders to put action oriented / coaching meetings on the calendar to carve out time for them to make their 90 plans, engage in reflection, etc.
 - NTS: work to define what successful execution looks like?